atduskgreg/ofxaddons.com/Readme.md

 1. Launch the server:

-        $ foreman start
+        $ bundle exec unicorn

-    You should now be able to navigate to load the web site at http://localhost:5000
+    You should now be able to navigate to load the web site at http://localhost:3000

 ### Crawling